 The Ithaca Shakespeare Company and Cinemapolis are pleased to announce a new film series entitled “Shakespeare The Rest Of The Year.”
 The series will run once a month from September to May, with each screening beginning at 7 pm.

 The series features classic presentations of Shakespeare plays, alongside adaptations based on a Shakespeare work.
 Leading off on September 20th is Joss Whedon’s interpretation of Much Ado About Nothing.
 October 18th brings Julius Caesar, the 1953 classic presentation featuring Marlon Brando.
 November 15th finds Macbeth adapted to modern times in Scotland PA.
-The 2017 screenings come to a close on December 20th with the incomparable adaptation of Romeo and Juliet, West Side Story.
+The 2017 screenings come to a close on December 20th with a SPECIAL SING-ALONG screening of the incomparable adaptation of Romeo and Juliet, West Side Story.
 Shakespeare, Bernstein, and Sondheim – a present to kick off the holiday season!

 In 2018, the series has three offerings.
 Spring comes in like a lion as March 21st finds the epic on-screen/offscreen love/hate relationship that is Elizabeth Taylor and Richard Burton performing The Taming Of The Shrew.
 Things turns tragic on April 18th, as Kenneth Branagh’s Othello lights up the screen, and the series closes off for Summer on May 9th with Al Pacino’s powerhouse appearance in The Merchant Of Venice.

 Many of these special screenings will include presentations from film and theatre experts to help put the Bard’s work in a contemporary context.